-Kodari border is the major route for thousands of foreigners including Chinese tourists visit Nepal and Tibet.
+Kodari border is the major route for thousands of foreigners including Chinese tourists who visit Nepal and Tibet.
 This border to about 125 Km Northeast from Kathmandu.
-However, Tibet welcomes hundreds of thousands of tourist every year via different borders/ports but the people living around border area are hugely benefited during the tourist season.
-Not only the tourism, but also the border is considered as the major trade center where thousands of goods/finished goods are imported/exported.
-Also, Nepal receives number of tourists and royalties from the tourists using this route.
+However, Tibet welcomes hundreds of thousands of tourists every year via different borders/ports but the people living around the border areas are hugely benefited during the tourist season.
+Not only tourism, but also the border is considered as the major trade center where thousands of goods/finished goods are imported/exported.
+Also, Nepal receives a number of tourists and royalties from the tourists using this route.

 On the 25th of April, 2015, 7.8 Magnitude of the earthquake struck Nepal and some parts of Tibet.
 This quake killed nearly 9000 people and made hundreds of thousands of people homeless.
 The earthquake caused heavy damage along the border of Nepal and Tibet, particularly around the border crossing towns like Kodari, Liping, and Zhangmu.
 This border has been closed since the earthquake and we do not expect the border will re-open in 2016 or even longer.
 It is kind of sure that, unless the two countries have a concrete table discussion on this issue, there is no sign of its re-open soon.
 Well, since the overland border-crossing is closed, the ONLY option to enter Tibet via Nepal is to FLY and there are weekly flights available from Kathmandu to Lhasa but it is restricted to fly without the proper permits and paper visa to the foreigners.
 Alternatively, it can also be possible to enter Tibet via Simikot (far western Nepal) but the issuance of the permit for this route is likely to be changed without prior information.
 Usually, this route is common for the pilgrims to Mount Kailash.
 However, the Rasuwa port / Kerung Border is likely to open very soon which is about 160 Km from Kathmandu valley.